Search for a command to run...

 To avoid probate entirely, a revocable living trust may be appropriate.
 Consult an attorney for trust-based planning.

-WillAgent includes everything needed for legal execution in one session: a licensed Florida notary, two witnesses, and a self-proving affidavit — all via live video.
+WillAgent includes everything needed for legal execution in one session: a licensed Florida notary, two witnesses, and QC custody (§732.523) – all via live video.

-When your RON session is complete, your will has been signed, notarized, and witnessed per FL §732.502 — making it a self-proving, executed will.
+When your RON session is complete, your will has been signed, notarized, witnessed, and deposited with the Qualified Custodian per FL §732.521 – making it a self-proving, executed electronic will.

 Most online services generate a PDF you must notarize and witness separately.
 With WillAgent, there are no extra steps.